+- election results;

+- changes to laws and policies governing foreign trade (including, without limitation, the United States-Mexico-Canada Agreement (USMCA), the EU-UK Trade and Cooperation Agreement of December 2020 and other international trade agreements);

+- · greater restrictions on imports and exports;

+- · supply chain disruptions;

+- · changes in laws and policies governing health care or data privacy;

+- tariffs and sanctions;

+- changes to the relationship between the United States and China;

+- sovereign debt levels;

+- the inability of political institutions to effectively resolve actual or perceived economic, currency or budgetary crises or issues;

+- consumer confidence;

+- unemployment levels (and a corresponding increase in the uninsured and underinsured population);

+- changes in regulatory and tax regulations;

+- interest rate fluctuations;

-- election results: - changes to laws and policies governing foreign trade (including, without limitation, the United States-Mexico-Canada Agreement (USMCA), the EU-UK Trade and Cooperation Agreement of December 2020, and other international trade agreements); - greater restrictions on imports and exports; - supply chain disruptions due to social issues; - changes in laws and policies governing health care or data privacy; - tariffs and sanctions; - changes to the relationship between the United States and China; - sovereign debt levels; - the inability of political institutions to effectively resolve actual or perceived economic, currency or budgetary crises or issues; - consumer confidence; - unemployment levels (and a corresponding increase in the uninsured and underinsured population); - changes in regulatory and tax regulations; - increases in interest rates; - availability of capital; - increases in fuel and energy costs; - the effect of inflation on our ability to procure products and our ability to increase prices over time; - changes in tax rates and the availability of certain tax deductions; - increases in health care costs; - the threat or outbreak of war, terrorism or public unrest; and - changes in laws and policies governing manufacturing, development and investment in territories and countries where we do business.
+- availability of capital;

+- increases in fuel and energy costs; - the effect of inflation on our ability to procure products and our ability to increase prices over time and pass through to our customers price increases we may receive; - changes in tax rates and the availability of certain tax deductions; - increases in health care costs;

+- the threat or outbreak of war, terrorism or public unrest (including, without limitation, the possibility of war in the Ukraine and a wider European or global conflict); and - changes in laws and policies governing manufacturing, development and investment in territories and countries where we do

 Additionally, changes in government, government debt and/or budget crises may lead to reductions in government spending in certain countries, which could reduce overall health care spending, and/or higher income or corporate taxes, which could depress spending overall.
-Recessionary conditions and depressed levels of consumer and commercial spending may also cause customers to reduce, modify, delay or cancel plans to purchase our products and may cause suppliers to reduce their output or change their terms of sale.
+Recessionary or inflationary conditions and depressed levels of consumer and commercial spending may also cause customers to reduce, modify, delay or cancel plans to purchase our products and may cause suppliers to reduce their output or change their terms of sale.
 We generally sell products to customers with payment terms.
 If customers' cash flow or operating and financial performance deteriorate, or if they are unable to make scheduled payments or obtain credit, they may not be able to, or may delay, payment to us.
 Likewise, for similar reasons suppliers may restrict credit or impose different payment terms.